Qusar (city)

 Qusar (also Gusar; Qusar [gu'saɾ], Кцlар) is the capital of Qusar District, Azerbaijan.
 Qusar is located in the foothills of the Greater Caucasus, over the Qusarchay River, 35 kilometers southwest from Khudat railway station and about 180 km from Baku.

 Etymology

 According to the Oxford Concise Dictionary of World Place-Names, the word literally means "man" and derives from Lezgian kus.

 History

+Caucasian War

+In 1837-1839, there were uprisings led by imam Muhammad Huluhvi luk and abrek Ali Hilivi in the territory of Kuba province and in the south of Dagestan.

+The main reason for the uprising was the intensive displacement of the Lezgin population from Guba, Gusar and Khudat.
+The selected lands were given to Russian settlers and under military garrisons.

+All Lezgin clans of the present-day Gusar district participated in the rebellion, with a total of about 12,000 rebels in the province, Lezgin clans from Southern Dagestan adjacent to the province also participated.
+By 1839, all pockets of rebel resistance had been suppressed.

 Lermontov's visit

 In 1836, Mikhail Lermontov visited Qusar, where he met with scientist-philosopher Haji Ali-efendi.
 There he heard “Ashiq Qarib” dastan from an eminent ashiq Lazgi Ahmad; he later wrote his famous work “Ashiq Qarib” based on its motifs.
 A home-museum of the poet is reserved in the city with a memorial plate, inscribed with the famous lines of Lermontov:

 20th century

 In 1938, Qusar settlement acquired a city status.

 21st century

 Geography

 The city is located not far from Bazarduzu, Shahdagh Mountains and a border with Russia.
 The mountain river Qusarchay, in honor of which the city acquired its name, flows in Qusar.
 There is also an artificial lake, Fialka.